Cameroon's Aboubakar scores brace in first Porto start since September 2018 | Goal.com

 Marega provided the assists as Aboubakar found the back of the net in the 75th and 79th minutes.

-Aboubakar will be aiming to maintain the goalscoring form when the Dragons host Pacos Ferreira on Monday.
+Aboubakar will be aiming to maintain his goalscoring form when the Dragons host Pacos Ferreira on Monday.
 Their final Europa League group game is against Feyenoord on December 12.